 Social Media Warning:

-Some are advising anyone likely to be targetted by the incoming Donald Trump administration to delete as much information as possible from Facebook, Twitter, LinkedIn, and other social media accounts, then close the accounts.
+In Fall 2016, some advised anyone likely to be targetted by the Donald Trump administration to delete as much information as possible from Facebook, Twitter, LinkedIn, and other social media accounts, then close the accounts.
 These sites use very sophisticated code to track users, and can be exceptionally dangerous.
 Never use them with your normal operating system for anything that needs to be remotely deniable.
 If you must use these, use only TAILS, and if you have “normal” accounts there, never use hardware that has been used to log into your personal accounts for deniable work at the same site.
 I stay all the way off Facebook and Google so I am not an expert on hacking their trackers beyond general anti-tracking defenses.

 Summary of defenses against Internet tracking and forensics